Marak/faker.js/Readme.md

 ### faker.lorem

-> Each function also accept a number as parameter
+> Each function, also, accept a number as parameter.

 ```js
 fake.lorem.words()       // [ 'velit', 'magni', 'ab' ]